24 hours customer service +9779849693351

 Essential Equipment for the Trek

-When it comes to equipment, it is crucial to ensure that, you bring the recommended trekking equipment list.
-Remember, a quality trekking equipment can make your trip enjoyable, while a poor one can make it miserable.
+When it comes to equipment, it is crucial to ensure that you bring the recommended trekking equipment list.
+Remember, quality trekking equipment can make your trip enjoyable, while poor equipment can make it miserable.
 As the weather can vary depending on the altitude and time of year, suitable footwear includes waterproof walking boots that have been worn before the trek, along with warm socks and gaiters for winter conditions.

 Acclimatization